Dinos de Saltillo: History

 A new coaching staff arrived to the team for the 2018 season, led by head coach Carlos Cabral.
 The Dinos had a 4–3 regular season record, qualifying to the playoffs for second consecutive season, this time as division leader.
 In a rematch of the 2017 game, Dinos lost 6–21 to Raptors in the Division Championship game.

 Javier Adame era (2019–present)

 In May 2018, Dinos signed Javier Adame as head coach, ahead of the 2019 season.
 Adame had previously worked as offensive line coordinator for the Dinos.

 From its inception until 2021, the Dinos played their home games at the Estadio Olímpico Francisco I. Madero.
 In 2022, due to an agreement between the Dinos and the baseball club Saraperos de Saltillo of the Mexican League, the team moved to the Estadio Francisco I. Madero.

 In the 2022 season, the Dinos had finished with the best record in the regular season.
-In the playoffs, Saltillo had faced Gallos Negros, who defeated them.
+In the playoffs, Saltillo lost to the Gallos Negros de Querétaro.